The Homosexual Was Invented in 1869

 Identity became non-negotiable because identity was what kept you alive.

 This is why identity feels so existential to people who lived through that era or inherited its trauma.
-It wasn’t academic.
 It was life and death.
-The labels weren’t arbitrary—they were triage categories.
+The labels were not arbitrary.

 The Inheritance